 …the difficulty is not, as it seems, to know if one must conceive things clearly and distinctly so as not to be mistaken at all, but to know by what way or method it is possible to recognize that one has a conception so clear and so distinct that it is true and impossible that we are mistaken.
 (O III (DM) 372b; R 458)

 Another well-known set of Gassendi's objections target Descartes' views of mind and body.
-One such objection is a prelude to the well-known puzzle over how mind and body could be thought to interact, posed by Princess Elizabeth of Bohemia.
+One such objection is a prelude to the well-known puzzle over how mind and body could be thought to interact, posed by Princess Elisabeth of Bohemia.
 Gassendi wonders how Descartes could take the mind to be thinking substance lacking extension yet claim that it is somehow attached to the body, given that anything joined to a body must itself be extended (O III (DM) 399b-401a; R 584-590).
-Descartes's answer is that he does not take mind and body to be attached, which response immediately invites Princess Elizabeth's puzzle.
+Descartes's answer is that he does not take mind and body to be attached, which response immediately invites Princess Elisabeth's puzzle.

 In a related vein, Descartes's cogito reasoning also undergoes close scrutiny.
 Gassendi understands this reasoning as one person's inference from his or her indubitable recognition of cognitive activity, to the claim that he or she exists as the selfsame seat of such activity.
 Against such an inference he points out that recognition that one has a set of thoughts does not imply that one is a particular thinker or another.
 Were we to move from the observation that there is thinking occurring to the attribution of this thinking to a particular agent, we would simply assume what we set out to prove, namely, that there exists a particular person endowed with the capacity for thought (O III (DM) 289a-290a; R 82-86).
 Descartes is in dangerous waters at this point, for if indeed the only claim that is indubitable here is the agent-independent claim that there is cognitive activity present, then he can be fairly associated with Averroist panpsychism, and its considerable taint.
 At a minimum, the argument requires a significant leap of reasoning, and for Gassendi, this is further evidence that Descartes places altogether too much faith in his criterion and the work he thinks it can do.